Do you want Restorative Justice?

-Meeting the offender through Restorative Justice could help you to move forward with your life.
+Meeting the person responsible through Restorative Justice could help you to move forward with your life.

-Most victims report improved health and wellbeing, increased feelings of safety, being better informed and empowered, and being better able to cope with aspects of their life, following a restorative intervention.
-Many of them welcome the chance to tell the offender about the impact of the crime, and to seek answers about why they were targeted.
-Restorative Justice can help offenders understand how harmful their behaviour was, and makes them less likely to offend again.
-Many victims seek assurances that the offender won’t commit this kind of offence again.
+Most victims of crime report improved health and wellbeing, increased feelings of safety, being better informed and empowered, and being better able to cope with aspects of their life, following a restorative intervention.
+Many of them welcome the chance to tell the perpetrator about the impact of the crime, and to seek answers about why they were targeted.
+Restorative Justice can help people who have committed crimes to understand how harmful their behaviour was, and makes them less likely to offend again.
+Many people seek assurances that the perpetrator won’t commit this kind of offence again.

-We run our own Restorative Justice service and can work with you to see if a Restorative Justice meeting is desirable and possible.
+We run our own Restorative Justice service and can work with you to see if a Restorative Justice meeting is possible and desirable.

 Our Restorative Justice Service

-We have trained and experienced facilitators who work with victims of crime to help meet their needs, and work with offenders to take responsibility for their actions.
-We prepare and support you throughout the Restorative Justice process.
+We have trained facilitators who work with victims of crime to help them meet their needs, and who work with offenders to help them take responsibility for their actions.
+We will prepare and support you throughout the Restorative Justice process.